ElFalch/lund-farm/README.md

 - An arrow icon is used in the Gallery page to direct people to the image carousel after reading instructions about how it works.

+### Images

+Lots of images have been used across the site, so their size has been reduced as much as possible whilst maintining the high quality needed to attract users.

+- On the home page, a main image that reflects the colour scheme has been used in the header aswell as images for each of the services cards.

+- The gallery page consists of a carousel of attractive images of the venue.

+- On the thanks page, which users a taken to when they submit the contact form, an image has been used to fill empty space and provide some brighter colours.

 ## Attributions